mtdukes/evl-analysis/readme.md

 Because the driving distances were limited to 20 miles from each voting location, 62,325 voters could not be matched with either a 2014 or 2018 isochrone because they were outside the 20-mile range.
 This amounts to less than 1 percent of the registered voters in the study for which the difference in driving distance could not be calculated.

-Using these values, we can calculate average, median, maximum and standard deviation values for each of the following subroup types defined in the voter registration data:
+Using these values, we calculated average, median, maximum and standard deviation values for each of the following subgroup types defined in the voter registration data:

 * Political Party
 * Race
 * Ethnicity

-In addition to the SBOE-defined subgroups, we can also calculate average, median, maximum and standard deviation values for two types of county geographic designations:
+In addition to the SBOE-defined subgroups, we also calculated average, median, maximum and standard deviation values for two types of county geographic designations:

 * [Federal Office of Management & Budget classifications of urban, surburban and rural counties](https://www.oldnorthstatepolitics.com/p/blog-page_5.html)
 * [N.C.
 Department of Commerce 2018 county tier designations](https://www.nccommerce.com/research-publications/incentive-reports/county-tier-designations), which describe the county's level of economic distress from one to three, with three being the least distressed.